GaTechBrownLab/hierarchy/supporting.md

 ![model1](Figures/figs4_lowconc.svg){#fig:lowconc}

 <div custom-style="Caption"><p>
 **Figure S[-@fig:lowconc].
-Effect of a each signal in isolation on the expression level of _lasI_** Plotted points are observations and dashed lines show model (Equation S[-@eq:singlesignal]) predictions when parameterized per Table S[-@tbl:singlesignal].
+Effect of a each signal in isolation on the expression level of _lasI_** Plotted points are observations and dashed lines show model (Equation S1) predictions when parameterized per Table S[-@tbl:singlesignal].
 Dark blue points are additional observations collected using low signal concentrations.
 (A single data point identified as an faulty outlier is indicated in light blue and excluded from the analysis.)
 These data points are not used in estimating model parameters, yet still show strong agreement with the model.
 Coefficient of determination R<sup>2</sup> between additional observations and initial model predictions is 0.82.
 (The data underlying this Figure and the code used to analyze it can be found in https://doi.org/10.5281/zenodo.15808353.)
 </p></div>